markjprice/cs10dotnet6/errata.md

 ```

 ## Page 402 - Controlling JSON processing

+> Thanks to [KlarenAlexander](https://github.com/KlarenAlexander) for raising this [issue on 17 December 2021](https://github.com/markjprice/cs10dotnet6/issues/13).

 In Step 5, you write code to configure options for serializing JSON.
 The code was written in the spring of 2021 when the previews of .NET 6 at the time supported working with the new `DateOnly` type, although in an inefficient format as shown in the book.
 Over the summer, the System.Text.Json team added source generator support to improve performance and decided to remove support for `DateOnly`.